 During the golden age of commercial aviation, looking sharp was mandatory.
 Airlines strictly enforced dress codes.
 A man without a suit or at least a black corporate jacket could be turned away despite having paid good money for a seat on what was once considered a cocktail party in the air.
 Social media makes marketing yourself and your brand a necessity – no matter where you are on the planet.
 Be the person that someone takes a sneak picture of for looking so dapper, or who someone asks to take a picture with for your style or accomplishments.
 A suit makes a statement that represents your brand.
 Make sure you are marketing yourself correctly by traveling in style.

-Be prepared for anything that happens in the air.
+Be prepared for anything that happens while flying in the air or while driving to your destination in a car.
 Whether it be a great networking session or interesting conversation, always look your best by wearing an xSuit that was crafted with travel in mind.